 This discrimination was especially pronounced for the large number of survey respondents that identified as LGBTQ.
-Research from the Williams Institute shows that LGBTQ people nationally continue to report high levels of discrimination in the workplace; this survey indicated a similar result.38 Of the survey respondents that identified as LGBTQ, nearly 20 percent expressed that they have felt discrimination in the workplace because of their sexual orientation or gender identity and 20 percent said they felt that they have been passed over for a job because of their sexual orientation or gender identity.
+Research from the Williams Institute shows that LGBTQ people nationally continue to report high levels of discrimination in the workplace; this survey indicated a similar result.
+Of the survey respondents that identified as LGBTQ, nearly 20 percent expressed that they have felt discrimination in the workplace because of their sexual orientation or gender identity and 20 percent said they felt that they have been passed over for a job because of their sexual orientation or gender identity.

-FIGURE 11 Discrimination in the workplace for LGBTQ survey respondents of LGBTQ survey respondents felt that they have been discriminated against in their workplace because of their sexual orientation or gender identity of LGBTQ survey respondents felt that they have been passed over for a job because of their sexual orientation or gender identity
+of LGBTQ survey respondents felt that they have been discriminated against in their workplace because of their sexual orientation or gender identity of LGBTQ survey respondents felt that they have been passed over for a job because of their sexual orientation or gender identity

 Survey respondents also displayed a high rate of financial instability.
 Only a quarter of survey respondents felt like their personal income is able to cover their monthly expenses.
-Although this rate is high, overall, 68 percent of Millennials - those between the ages of 18 to 34 - nationally say that it has become harder for them to make ends meet.39
+Although this rate is high, overall, 68 percent of Millennials - those between the ages of 18 to 34 - nationally say that it has become harder for them to make ends meet.

-FIGURE 12 Survey respondents reported high levels of financial instability Is your personal income enough to meet all of your monthly bills and expenses?
+Survey respondents reported high levels of financial instability -Is your personal income enough to meet all of your monthly bills and expenses?